Helm

 Library

-Direct AI to write and publish a real book — drafted, edited, and published on Amazon KDP or Gumroad.
+Direct "AI" to write and publish a real book — drafted, edited, and published on Amazon KDP or Gumroad.
 Your teen leaves as a published author.

 Register interest for Market or Library: jon@helmcamps.com